 Just a few minutes drive or a 15-minute walk on the outskirts of Gerome is the Open Air Museum.
 You may not know what to expect from this place, but you’ll be pleased when you arrive.
 The museum is made up of monastery caves that were built between the 10th and 12th centuries.

-They are all lined up right next to each other.
-Each of the monasteries has its own church.
-The best preserved churches even contain beautiful wall paintings that have retained their original color.
 You can walk around the complex and see the monasteries, even go inside them.
 It’s like another world, and it’s enchanting to see a small glimpse of how life was in this place.
 It’s definitely a not-to-miss attraction.

 In fact, the Gerome Open Air Museum was the 2nd UNESCO World Heritage site to be listed in Turkey.
 The museum is located outside.
 There are no buildings to go in, other than the cave churches.
 Be prepared for the weather.

 Hours: 8:30am to 7pm (5pm in winter) Cost: 30 Turkish lira (approximately $5)

 8. Horseback Riding in the Valley

 With how vast and open the valley around Cappadocia is, one of the best ways to see it (other than on foot) is on horseback or on an ATV.
 You can set yourself up with both really easily.
 Check out this horseback ride at sunset.

 The tour will go through one of the following valleys, depending on weather conditions: Rose/Red Valleys, Sword Valley, Love Valley and White/Honey Valley.
 Expect to see some of the most incredible scenery on your two hour ride.